PWS-42: Design and technical data

 The PWS-42 was designed as a single-engine, single-seat low-wing fighter with wooden or mixed construction.
 The semi-monocoque fuselage was to be covered with plywood featuring double curvature, laminated with aluminium foil.
 The pilot's cockpit was fully enclosed.

 The wing was trapezoidal, dual-spar, three-section, and wooden, also covered with aluminium-laminated plywood, equipped with flaps; its wingspan was approximately 9 meters.
-The wing area was about 16 m², with a wing loading of 120 kg/m².
+The wing area was about 16 m^{2}, with a wing loading of 120 kg/m^{2}.

 The aircraft's length was approximately 7.1 meters, and its height was about 2.4 meters.
 The empty weight was around 1,450 kg, the useful load was 450 kg, and the total (takeoff) weight was 1,900 kg.
 The flight control surfaces were a conventional wooden structure.
 The landing gear was a two-wheel, single-strut, retractable design with hydropneumatic shock absorption by Avia.

 The aircraft was to be powered by an air-cooled, 14-cylinder, double-row radial Gnome-Rhône 14M7 Mars engine, delivering a maximum power of 537 kW (730 hp) at 3,135 rpm at 3,500 meters, a nominal power of 485 kW (660 hp) at 3,650 meters, a takeoff power of 471 kW (640 hp), and weighing 450 kg.
 It was equipped with a reduction drive and a compressor.
 The power-to-weight ratio was 2.9 kg/hp.
 The engine featured a NACA cowling with adjustable flaps.
 The maximum speed was projected at 520 km/h, the cruising speed at 380 km/h, and the stall speed at 100 km/h.
 The aircraft was expected to reach a service ceiling of about 8,000 meters with a rate of climb of approximately 9 m/s.
 The range was estimated at 750 km.

 The aircraft was to be armed with four PWU wz.
 36 7.92 mm machine guns: two synchronized in the fuselage and two in the wings.